ucbi/uniform/guides/introduction/Getting Started.md

 ### Create a Blueprint module

-Next, create a [Blueprint](Uniform.Blueprint.html) module.
-It will contain all of the details for how `mix uniform.eject` should behave whenever you tell it to eject a specific app.
+If you opted out of running `mix uniform.init`, create a [Blueprint](Uniform.Blueprint.html) module.
+This is the central file you'll use to tell Uniform which files to copy when running `mix uniform.eject`.

+To start, you can create an empty Blueprint like this.

 ```elixir
 defmodule MyApp.Uniform.Blueprint do